Lieder-Lab/liederDB/README.md

 >> 1. Click button "statement trans" in main panel of the "liederDB_testForm.exe" to display function panel;
 >> 2. Input your MySql or Sql statement into 'input' textbox, click 'trans sql to liederDB'.
 >>
->> #_# What should to be aware of is that only 'select', 'insert' and 'update' statements of MySql / Sql is supported now, more features are under development.
+>> #_# What should to be aware of is that only 'select', 'insert', 'update' and 'delete' statements of MySql / Sql is supported now, more features are under development.
 ____
 >2020/3/6
 >>### __Now, You Can Carry Your Data From MySql / Sql To Your Amazing LiederDB Just In Few Click!__